-Your motorhome has been fitted with a sealed, Absorbed Glass Matt leisure battery which is specially designed for installing on its side and without ventilation.
-The battery should only be positioned in the compartment under the driver's seat, and be properly secured before travelling.
+Your motorhome has been fitted with a pair of sealed, Absorbed Glass Matt leisure batteries which are specially designed for installing on their side and without ventilation.
+The batteries should only be positioned in the compartments under the driver's and passenger seats, and be properly secured before travelling.

-It is recommended that a good quality leisure battery is always connected when the motorhome electrical system is in use.
+It is recommended that good quality leisure batteries are always connected when the motorhome electrical system is in use.